-Marsden Jazz Festival is one of the longest-running jazz festivals in the UK, and they will be hosting their twenty-eighth festival in Marsden, Yorkshire on 11th to the 13th October 2019.
+Marsden Jazz Festival is one of the longest-running jazz festivals in the UK, and they hosted their twenty-eighth festival in Marsden, Yorkshire on 11th to the 13th October 2019.

 Although not in Saddleworth, Marsden is a stone’s throw away over t’hill in proper Yorkshire.
 It’s the next stop on the Greenfield to Huddersfield railway line and about 15 minutes away by car.
 You can even walk there over the Pennines in a couple of hours, it’s a splendid hike.

 The Marsden Jazz Festival is a truly fabulous weekend of music and fun and is a festival that never takes itself too seriously despite having a roll call of some of the best Jazz musicians in the country.